mattt/Ontology/README.md

-// Create an encoder that will use the local timezone let encoder = JSONEncoder() encoder.userInfo[DateTime.encodingTimeZoneKey] = TimeZone.current
+// Create an encoder that will use the local timezone let encoder = JSONEncoder() encoder.userInfo[DateTime.timeZoneOverrideKey] = TimeZone.current

 // Or specify a particular timezone
-// encoder.userInfo[DateTime.encodingTimeZoneKey] = TimeZone(identifier: "America/New_York")
+// encoder.userInfo[DateTime.timeZoneOverrideKey] = TimeZone(identifier: "America/New_York")

 // Encode using the specified timezone let jsonData = try encoder.encode(dateTime)